 eLearning interactions come in all shapes and sizes—some are as simple as the learner clicking to reveal content, and others are complex learning scenarios with multiple branches.
 Regardless of what you use, it’s important to design a majority of your eLearning interactions with a focus on behaviors.

 When brainstorming and designing eLearning interactions, focus on the real-life behaviors you want the learner to emulate back on the job.
-Although it’s easy to create an interaction where the learner clicks a button to reveal additional content, it won’t help them do anything differently in real-life.
-Action Mapping by Cathy Moore is an excellent way of achieving this!
+Although it’s easy to create an interaction where the learner clicks a button to reveal additional content, it won’t help them do anything differently in real life.
+Creating an Action Map is an excellent way of achieving this!

 Ignore Technical Limitations